shikhar0507/backend-cloud-functions/README.md

 # temporary-new-funcs

-Temporary repo for the new cloud functions
+Temporary repository for the cloud functions based on the new database structure.